-2018 was one of the strongest initial public offering (IPO) markets since 2014.
-That strength could very well continue into 2019.
-Maybe even do more than just continue that success, 2019 has the potential of becoming an even bigger record-breaking year.
+This past year, 2018, was one of the strongest initial public offering (IPO) markets since 2014.
+That strength could continue into 2019.
+It even has the potential to become an even bigger record-breaking year than 2018.

-One huge factor of 2018’s increase is because the IPOs that have debuted this year were valued higher and had bigger deal sizes.
-The average deal size for IPOs in the beginning of 2018 was $277.4 million.
-That’s up 24% from 2017’s average deal size of $224.1 million.
+One huge factor of 2018's increase is that the IPOs that debuted this year were valued higher and had bigger deal sizes.
+The average deal size for IPOs at the beginning of 2018 was $277.4 million.
+That's up by 24% from 2017's average deal size of $224.1 million.

-Larger IPOs means more cash earned, which makes sense as to why 2018 has been a huge year for the IPO market.
-To continue the trend of a strong year for IPOs, the market is going to need some highly valued private companies to step up.
+Larger IPOs means more cash earned, which makes sense about why 2018 has been a huge year for the IPO market.
+To continue the trend of a strong year for IPOs, the market will need some high-valued private companies to step up.

-And they are -- 2019 could very well be the year of the Decacorn IPO.
+And they are: 2019 could be the year of the "decacorn" IPO.
 What does that mean?
-Decacorn is a word that’s used for companies that are valued over $10 billion.
+A decacorn is a term that's used for companies that are valued over $10 billion.
 Those companies that have been waiting around for the right time to go public are ready to take the plunge...

 2019 Will Continue the Trend

-We’re going to see IPOs in some of the hottest industries right now.
-Industries like: food delivery, ride-sharing, cybersecurity, and digital health.
-2018 paved the way for a lot of these industries, especially with the success of companies like Tilray (TLRY), Zscaler (ZS), Eventbrite (EB), and Docusign (DOCU)... just to name a few.
+We're about to see IPOs in some of the hottest industries right now.
+Industries like food delivery, ride-sharing, cybersecurity, and digital health.
+Last year paved the way for a lot of these industries, especially with the success of IPOs from companies like Tilray (NASDAQ: TLRY), Zscaler (NASDAQ: ZS), Eventbrite (NYSE: EB), and DocuSign (NASDAQ: DOCU), to name a few.

-The list of expected companies preparing to go public is really impressive, and you are probably familiar with these companies in some way or another.
-In 2019, we expect the following companies to IPO: Uber, Airbnb, Palantir, Lyft, Slack, Doordash, Crowdstrike, and Grail.
+The list of expected companies preparing to go public is impressive.
+And you may be familiar with these companies in some way or another.
+In 2019, we expect the following companies to IPO: Uber, Airbnb, Palantir, Lyft, Slack, DoorDash, CrowdStrike, and GRAIL.

-These are highly-valued companies that have been operating and growing their businesses for the at least the last decade.
+These are high-valued companies that have been operating and growing their businesses for at least the last decade.
 Going public as a startup is considered a right of passage.
-It’s inevitable and one of the most obvious goals for a private company.
+It's inevitable and one of the most obvious goals for a private company.

-Let’s take a look at some of these companies valuation:
+Let's take a look at some of these companies' valuations:

 - Uber: $76 billion